Frequently Asked Questions

-If you have a question that isn't answered below, or just want to get in touch, please email AskCampusServices@nyu.edu or call 212-998-4900.
+If you have a question that isn't answered below, or just want to get in touch, please email us at AskCampusServices@nyu.edu.

 New York University requires all first-year students living in NYU housing to participate in the NYU Dining meal plan program.
 All Freshmen living in traditional-style residence halls — Founders, Brittany, Goddard, Lipton, Rubin and

 Weinstein — must maintain a minimum of a 225 Flex plan or higher.
 Freshmen or first-year students living in apartment-style residence buildings must maintain a minimum of a 120 Flex meal plan or higher.
 Please note all incoming Freshmen are defaulted a 225 Flex meal plan.

 Freshmen can change their plan according to regulations which can be found in the dining guide.

 Students who live off campus are not required to have a meal plan, but may select any meal plan option.
 Please visit our meal plan page for more information.

 How am I charged for my meal plan?